nubenetes/awesome-kubernetes/docs/jenkins.md

 ## eBooks
 - [Pipeline as Code](https://www.manning.com/books/pipeline-as-code) Continuous Delivery with Jenkins, Kubernetes, and Terraform
 - [riptutorial.com: Learning Jenkins](https://riptutorial.com/ebook/jenkins)
+- [cloudbees.com: Jenkins Pipeline with Plugins](https://www.cloudbees.com/resource/whitepaper/jenkins-pipeline-plugins) Jenkins is one of the preeminent automation tools.
+Jenkins is extensible by design, via plugins.
+Plugins are what give Jenkins its great flexibility for automating a wide range of processes on diverse platforms.
+Jenkins Pipeline builds on that flexibility and rich plugin ecosystem while enabling Jenkins users to write their Jenkins software pipelines as code.
+This technical guide will show a number of common use cases for plugins with Jenkins Pipeline.

 ## Jenkins on Kubernetes
 * [jenkins.io: Document Jenkins on Kubernetes: Installing Jenkins on Kubernetes Documentation Release 🌟](https://www.jenkins.io/blog/2020/11/05/installing-jenkins-on-kubernetes/)